whoan/laravel-bash-helpers/README.md

 Laravel helpers for Bash
 ========================

-Day-to-day tasks made easier.

 It curently provides the following commands:

 - artisan
-    Execute it from anywhere within your project.
+    Access it from anywhere within your project.

 - gulp
-    Execute it from anywhere within your project and you won't need it installed globally anymore.
+    Access it from anywhere within your project and you won't need it installed globally anymore.

 - phpunit
-    Execute it from anywhere within your project.
+    Access it from anywhere within your project.

 - homestead
-    Execute it from anywhere.
+    Access `homestead` globally.

 ## Installation